uzma-u/Devices-Screen/README.md

-# Smart Devices Backend API
+# Devices Screen

-A MERN stack backend for the Smart Devices mobile application.
+A MERN stack frontend for the Devices-Screen mobile application.

 ## Features